frank-lsf/lsf-homepage/content/slides/flight-plans/index.md

 ## <span>Catalina Island</span>

-- Fly to Los Angeles area and visit this resort island 30 miles off-shore of California.
+- Fly to Los Angeles and visit this island 26 miles offshore of California.
 - Destination: [Catalina Airport](https://www.visitcatalinaisland.com/about-the-island/points-of-interest/airport-in-the-sky/) ("Airport in the Sky").
-- Things to Do: It's basically Hawaii.
+- Things to Do: Avalon is a mini-Hawaii; Two Harbors is a campground.
 - 2.5-hour flight each-way, probably better as a two-day trip.
-Plenty of resort hotels on the island.

 ---